 Affiliate disclaimer: the service I'm about to recommend to you is one that I am affiliated with.
 If you decide to use it, I will be compensated.
 I chose to put this disclaimer here, because even if you choose not to sign up for this service, I think this article can be useful.
 You are not obligated to sign up for this service, but I do genuinely recommend that you do.
 This hosting provider is completely scalable and can be used for more than just these self-hosted services.

 Cloudways is a network of 5 different cloud hosting companies.
-They offer affordable, pay-as-you-go hosting options and they only charge you for what you use.
+They offer several affordable "pay-as-you-go" hosting options.
 You can launch both of your self-hosted applications (and then some) through them under one account.
 They offer 24/7 customer service and offer several 1-click features.
 They also have 60+ global data centers for quick loading times.
 This service was one of the top rated cloud hosting services on the market when I first sought out a hosting solution.
 It's known for it's speed and reliability.
 It would be the best fit for someone who isn't looking for any upfront costs.
-If you're interested in trying this service out, please click here to start your free trial.
+If you're interested in trying this service out, please click here to start your free 3-day trial.

 In conclusion, these are just a few of the things you can use to protect yourself and your information online.
 I hope that you will utilize at least one of these things.

-Thank you for reading and if you found this article helpful, then please consider sharing it.
+Thank you for reading and if you found this article helpful, then please share it with your friends and family.